 (5) New Source Performance Standards Monitoring.
-New or modified sources that are subject to the New Source Performance Standards, 40 CFR Part 60, Subpart BB, shall conduct monitoring or source testing as required by Subpart BB.
-In addition, when it is more stringent than Subpart BB, the Department may require some or all of the relevant monitoring in this section.
+New or modified sources that are subject to the New Source Performance Standards, 40 CFR part 60 subpart BB, must conduct monitoring or source testing as required by subpart BB.
+In addition, when these rules are more stringent than 40 CFR part 60 subpart BB, DEQ may require some or all of the relevant monitoring in this section.

-NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan as adopted by the Environmental Quality Commission under OAR 340-200-0040 with the exception of references to Total Reduced Sulfur.
+NOTE: This rule is included in the State of Oregon Clean Air Act Implementation Plan that EQC adopted under OAR 340-200-0040 with the exception of references to Total Reduced Sulfur.

-[Publications: Publications referenced are available from the agency.]

 340-234-0250

 Reporting